Discover South West Australia

 Whilst beginning our campervan journey we wanted to ensure we covered all ground of the picturesque and untouched wonders of Western Australia.
 It is most common to travel North from Perth towards Broome or Darwin, although with as little as 10 days it is easy to also discover South West Australia too.

-South Western Australia is incredible as it offers idyllic beaches with friendly kangaroos, landmarks older than dinosaurs, drives through beautiful rolling hills and through Tingle Wood forest, which even Robin Hood would envy!
-This is just a taster of the adventure ahead, read on to find out about the best stops to discover South West Australia.
+South West Australia is incredible as it offers idyllic beaches with friendly kangaroos, landmarks older than dinosaurs, drives through beautiful rolling hills and through Tingle Wood forest, which even Robin Hood would envy!
+This is just a taster of the adventure ahead, read on to find out about the best stops in South West Australia.

 If you're also heading North from Perth to Darwin, check out our full guide here.